How to Use the Sanitize Value Feature

 Sanitize email

-This option clears all the characters that are not allowable in the email address.
+This option clears all the characters that are not allowed in the email address.

 Let’s assume you need this option.
 So, once the form is ready, press the “Publish” button.